cs1302uga/cs1302-styleguide/README.md

 more of the specific guidelines described in this code style guide, you need to add some text to the end of a configuration file.
-In most cases, this file is stored in your home directory and named `.emacs` -- this is a text file that literally names `.emacs` (instead of something like `.emacs.txt`).
+In most cases, this file is stored in your home directory and named `.emacs` -- this is a text file that is literally named `.emacs` (instead of something like `.emacs.txt`).
 If you do not have a `~/.emacs` file, then check to to see if either `~/.emacs.el` or `~/.emacs.d/init.el` exist; if so, then use one of those files instead.
 If none of these files exist, then we recommend that you create `~/.emacs` and store your configuration settings there.

-Assuming you want to store your settings in `~/.emacs`, you can open that file with Emacs, even if it does not yet exist -- Emacs will create it when you save.
-Once open, add the lines we present below to the end of that file, then save and close Emacs.
+Let's assume that you want to store your settings in `~/.emacs`.
+You can open that file with Emacs, even if it does not yet exist -- itw will get created when you save.
+Once open, add the lines we present below to the end of the file (could be the top if it's empty), then save the file and close Emacs.
 If you did this correctly, then the settings will take effect the next time you launch Emacs.
 One quick way to see if you got it working is to open a `.java` in Emacs and see if it shows line numbers; if so, then you should be good to go!

 **If you do not understand what file you need to create or edit, then please ask your instructor or a TA!**

 Here are the lines that you should add to your Emacs configuration
 file: